 Cornerstone Funds Announce Continuing Monthly Distributions

-/EIN News/ -- NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- Cornerstone Strategic Value Fund, Inc. (NYSE American: CLM) (CUSIP: 21924B302) and Cornerstone Total Return Fund, Inc. (NYSE American: CRF) (CUSIP: 21924U300), (individually the “Fund” or, collectively, the “Funds”), each a closed-end management investment company, announced that in keeping with each Fund’s previously adopted monthly distribution policy, each Fund is declaring the following distributions.
+NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- Cornerstone Strategic Value Fund, Inc. CLM (CUSIP: 21924B302) and Cornerstone Total Return Fund, Inc. CRF (CUSIP: 21924U300), (individually the "Fund" or, collectively, the "Funds"), each a closed-end management investment company, announced that in keeping with each Fund's previously adopted monthly distribution policy, each Fund is declaring the following distributions.

 |Record Date